Jake Bentley: 2016 season

-Bentley entered his true freshman year at South Carolina in 2016 as a redshirt behind starter Perry Orth and Brandon Mcllwain.
+Bentley entered his true freshman year at South Carolina in 2016 as a redshirt behind starters Perry Orth and Brandon Mcllwain.
 After the Gamecocks started the season with a 2–4 record, Bentley's redshirt was removed.
 He made his first career start against UMass.
 The following week he led the Gamecocks to an upset victory over nationally ranked Tennessee and retained the starting quarterback position after that.
 He finished the season completing 125 of 190 passes for 1,420 yards, nine touchdowns and four interceptions.

 2017

 In 2017, Bentley started every game at quarterback for the Gamecocks, leading the team to a 9–4 record, including a come-from-behind victory over Michigan in the Outback Bowl on January 1, 2018.
 Bentley finished the season with 2,794 yards passing, throwing for 18 touchdowns and rushing for 6.

 2018

 Bentley started the first four games for the Gamecocks in 2018, compiling a 2–2 record with seven touchdowns and six interceptions.
 On October 6, 2018, Bentley missed his first start since his freshman year after sustaining a knee sprain in the previous week's loss to Kentucky.
 Senior Michael Scarnecchia started in his place, leading the Gamecocks to a 37–35 win over Missouri.
 Bentley's roommate Parker White kicked the game-winning field goal with two seconds left.

 On November 24, 2018, Bentley set the South Carolina single-game passing record when he threw for 510 yards in a 56–35 loss to undefeated, second-ranked, and eventual National Champion Clemson at Death Valley.